 Stephen Shucart currently holds Professor Emeritus status from Akita Prefectural University, Yurihonjo Campus, Akita, Japan.
 He retired in April 2018 and is now living in Bangkok, Thailand.
 Previously he was co-owner of Triplegem Lapidary in Kathmandu, Nepal.
 He has been traveling since 1972.

 He has been involved with buying and selling turquoise and lapis lazuli since the late 1960s when he was a jeweler selling his wares on the streets of San Francisco.
 In 1972, he first traveled overland to Asia, stopping in Mashhad, Iran to purchase black spider-web matrix turquoise mined near Nishapur, and after a year living in Afghanistan, traveled to Nepal and purchased kilos of old Tibetan turquoise beads in Kathmandu.
 In the 1970s he bought treasury-grade lapis lazuli from the government of Afghanistan.
 During the 1980s he was a gemologist and lapidary, co-owner, with Dharma Dan Rollins, of Triple Gem Lapidary in Boudhanath, Nepal.
 One of their specialties was to recut broken Tibetan turquoise beads into cabochons.
 Their other specialty was Treasury-grade lapis lazuli, purchased from Ahmad Shah Massoud’s Mujahideen.
 Central Asian carpets and textiles were also collected and traded during that period.

 The 1990s saw only three trips back to Nepal from a new home base in Japan, but, starting with a 2002 trip to Afghanistan, he has been back on the road ever since.
 Four trips to Afghanistan, two pilgrimages to Mount Kailash in Western Tibet, two trips to Ladakh, a trip along the Silk Road ruins in Xinjiang and down the KKH to Hunza, Gilgit, Chitral, and Peshawar, a 21-day horseback trek through the Altai Mountains of Western Mongolia, more silk road tripping to Samarkand, Bokhara, and Khiva, and trekking in Kazakhstan.
-Many trips through Southeast Asia -Thailand, Cambodia, Laos – a trip to Sri Lanka, a walking safari through South Africa’s Kruger National Park, wandering the Pre-Incan ruins of Peru, almost annual returns to Nepal, and family vacations to Belize, Bali, and Viet Nam round out some of the recent travels.
+Many trips through Southeast Asia -Thailand, Cambodia, Laos, Burma – a trip to Sri Lanka, a walking safari through South Africa’s Kruger National Park, wandering the Pre-Incan ruins of Peru, almost annual returns to Nepal, and family vacations to Belize, Bali, and Viet Nam round out some of the recent travels.